Understanding Expense Reimbursement Laws in California

 What Is Expense Reimbursement?

-Expense reimbursement is an employer’s legal obligation, as mandated by the California Labor Code, to pay employee reimbursements for all reasonable and actual work-related expenses or losses incurred as part of performing their job.
+Expense reimbursement refers to an employer’s legal obligation to pay for reasonable and actual work-related expenses or losses incurred by employees in the course of their work.

 Practice Areas